fudonglin/transformer/README.md

-This repository implements the Transformer model for machine translation, following the original design.
+Let's implement the Transformer model for machine translation, following the original design.
 As an example task, we translate the Chinese sentence `"纽约是一座城市"` into its English equivalent: `"New York is a city"`.

 Figure 1 highlights the three main building blocks of the model: **Positional Encoding**, **Encoder**, and **Decoder**:

-- **Positional Encoding** adds order-awareness to the otherwise order-agnostic attention mechanism.
+- Since the attention mechanism is inherently order-agnostic, **Positional Encoding** is introduced to inject positional information into the model.

 - The **Encoder** contains **Multi-Head Self-Attention** and **Feedforward Networks**, learning contextual representations from the source language.

 - The **Decoder** comprises:

-  1. **Masked Multi-Head Self-Attention** to enforce autoregressive decoding,
+  (i) **Masked Multi-Head Self-Attention** to enforce autoregressive decoding,

-  2. **Cross-Attention** to align the source and target sequences,
+  (ii) **Cross-Attention** to align the source and target sequences, and

-  3. A **Feedforward Network** to apply non-linear transformations and enhance representational power.
+  (iii) A **Feedforward Network** to apply non-linear transformations and enhance representational power.